Atrix256/RandomCode/WebGLPBR/Readme.txt

 * reflection / refraction / absorption / etc
 * second specular lobe like in disney brdf
 * and so on!

+? blend normals across faces to make smoother normals?
+ * make a flag to allow this or not.
+The sphere would like it, but box and tetrahedron for example wouldn't.

 ===== LINKS =====